 Bee meets wildflower.
 They spend quality time together.
-Then the delicious happens —100% pure raw honey that preserves the natural, naked goodness of their beautiful union.
+Then the delicious happens — 100% raw honey that preserves the natural, naked goodness of their beautiful union.

 So naturally, we call it Naked Wild Honey.

 Sourced ethically and produced carefully by a select group of beekeepers who work hard to keep their bees healthy and happy, this wildflower honey is gently harvested and strained, and then minimally processed to retain natural pollen and enzymes.

 All that, plus a delicious, full-bodied flavor that makes anything it touches more wonderful.

 American Naked Wild Honey is produced entirely in the United States by millions of tireless honeybees, from the fertile river regions and orchards of the Pacific Northwest to the bountiful agricultural basins that flourish as far south as the Mojave Desert.
 Some of the major American sources include clover in the north central states, basswood in the Great Lakes region, citrus in Florida and California, blueberry in the northeast, cotton and tallow along the Gulf Coast, as well as an almost infinite variety of wildflowers.
 In addition, each year brings about a different combination of floral sources and flavors as varying temperatures and rainfall totals favor different flowering plants across the country.